 A catalog is produced annually.
 Students are assigned to a catalog based on their year of admission.
 If a student is not enrolled for longer than one academic year and then re-enrolls, the student will be assigned to the new catalog for that year.
-CATALOG POLICY: Student continually enrolled in an academic program whose curriculum has changes may choose to pursue their degree under the new program requirements by notifying the Records Office of their intent by completing a Major Change Form.
-Students who choose to follow a newer curriculum may not retroactively select to return to a program's previous course requirements after requesting a change.
+Students have the option of moving to a future catalog based on program changes and requirements, but cannot move to previous catalog.